Walker replaces injured Rodríguez on Mets' wild-card roster – KION546

 With the Mets down 1-0 and facing elimination in the best-of-three playoff, Major League Baseball announced Saturday evening it approved the move.

-Rodríguez won’t be eligible to return unless the Mets reach the NL Championship Series.
+Rodríguez was sidelined by a shoulder issue and won’t be eligible to return unless the Mets reach the NL Championship Series.
 The left-hander was 2-4 with a 4.47 ERA in 55 appearances this season.
 He did not pitch in Friday night’s 7-1 loss to San Diego in the series opener at Citi Field.

 Walker, a regular starter, was initially left off the series roster after throwing 81 pitches over 4 1/3 scoreless innings Tuesday against Washington in his final outing of the regular season.